-son-Korenoski teaches a class of second graders at Fairview Elementary and said she purchases decor, curriculum supplemental materials, an audio speaker (to replace the broken one she was given), and flexible seating options for her students.
+Tracy Johnson-Korenoski teaches a class of second graders at Fairview Elementary and said she purchases decor, curriculum supplemental materials, an audio speaker (to replace the broken one she was given), and flexible seating options for her students.

 Johnson-Korenoski said that she does all of this in an effort to make her classes more interesting for her students.
 "I want my students to have an engaging classroom environment," Johnson-Korenoski said in an email.
 "Therefore, I supply the decor to make it fun and vibrant."
-Jensen makes extra purchases in order to make her classroom more functional.
+Jensen makes extra purchases in order to make her functional.

-kids how to stay organized,"Jensen said.
+"Items to organize the classmanagement and teaching the kids how to stay organized," Jensen said.
 "I also don't want to see kids go without something they need."